1 Peter Devotional Commentary

 1 Peter 1:20

 Jesus is a Man like no other member of the human race.
-On the one hand, He was foreknown before the creation of the world, but on the other, He was revealed at God's appointed time - and was made manifest for our sake, when He was born into His own creation to become the Saviour of the world, by means of His sacrificial death and glorious resurrection.
+He was foreknown before the creation of the world, revealed at God's appointed time, and was made manifest for our sake when He was born into His own creation to become the Saviour of the world, by means of His sacrificial death and glorious Resurrection.

-Jesus is the only Person Who could make the statement: before Abraham was, read more...
+Jesus is the only Person Who could make the statement: "Before Abraham was, I AM," for Christ is the heavenly Man read more...

 1 Peter 1:21